 Efforts to shine a light on this precarious place began with light-vessel deployment, with the first of these floating beacons being stationed at Hooper Strait in 1827.
 The ship’s fixed white light was elevated to a focal plane of thirty-four feet and could be seen from ten miles.
-The last light vessel sent to keep watch at Hooper Strait was built in 1845, and was destroyed by Confederate guerrillas in the Civil War.
+The last light vessel sent to keep watch at Hooper Strait was built in 1845, and was destroyed by Confederate guerrillas during the Civil War.

 The screwpile lighthouse placed in Hooper Strait consisted of a square dwelling surmounted by a lantern room, and it first exhibited its fifth-order light on the night of September 14, 1867.
 The structure served faithfully for nearly ten years before being destroyed by ice on January 11, 1877.
-Three days of building ice and tidal pressure was enough to snap the bolts that held the foundation braces together, and the unsupported dwelling quickly sank up to its roofline, with John S. Cornwell, the light’s first head keeper, and his assistant Alexander S. Conway still on station.
+Three days of building ice and tidal pressure was enough to snap the bolts that held the foundation braces together, and the unsupported dwelling quickly sank up to its roofline, with John S. Cornwell, the light’s second head keeper, and his assistant Alexander S. Conway still on station.
 The two keepers escaped the lighthouse using one of the station’s boats, which they pulled over the ice.

 For twenty-four hours, the keepers remained stranded on the ice with only the boat to shelter them.
 Captain Murphy of Billy’s Island finally rescued the keepers, who suffered severe frostbite from the prolonged exposure.